MShawon/YouTube-Viewer/README.md

 * ## Free Proxy
    Try not to use free proxies.
 But if you have a paid subscription and you want to use authenticated IP feature, then you can use the free proxy category.
+Provide your text file path (where you saved the proxies) when the script asks for a proxy file name or a proxy API.
    N.B: Available for **http(s)/socks4/socks5**

 * ## Premium Proxy
    Proxies with authentication can also be done.
 To do so put your proxies in this format `username:password@ipaddress:port`or `ipaddress:port:username:password` in a text file.
 Every single line will contain a single proxy.
-Provide your text file path when the script asks for a proxy file name.
+Provide your text file path when the script asks for a proxy file name or a proxy API.

    N.B: Only available for **http** type proxy.